 AutoAdvancing Presentations, Slide Transitions

 By using an automatic redirect and some of PPT2HTML's little tricks, you can create a web-based slide show that automatically advances to the next slide.
-Include this in the header of your template:
+All you need to do is add a line or so of HTML to the HEAD section of your PPT2HTML template file.

-When you create and view your HTML presentation, it will automatically advance to the next slide every five seconds.
+Now when you create and view your HTML presentation using the changed template, it will automatically advance to the next slide every five seconds.

 If you want to get even slicker, try this:

-:Slide.AdvanceTime: picks up and inserts the Slide Advance Time you set in PowerPoint when you created your presentation, so the advance times in the web version of your presentation will be the same as those you see when you view your PowerPoint presentation in PowerPoint or the viewer.
+:Slide.AdvanceTime: picks up and inserts the Slide Advance Time you set in PowerPoint when you created your presentation, so the advance times in the web version of your presentation will be the same as those you see when you view your PowerPoint presentation in PowerPoint.

 Slide Transition Effects